 Duration: 3:38 mins

-- If you want to make it more intense you can add your legs in.
-By pulling one knee up to your elbows with each sit-up and switching knees each time, this creates a dynamic exercise.
+- If you want to make it more intense, you can add your legs in.
+By pulling one knee up to your elbows with each sit-up and switching knees each time, it creates a dynamic exercise.

 Song: “Fight Back” by NEFFEX